Pekaway/VAN_PI/README.md

 ## Python

 Using some python scripts we can evaluate data coming from the shunt and different sensors.
 We decided to use Python instead of Node-RED itself to make use of another CPU core, since Node-RED, being a NodeJS application, only uses a single thread.
-Get more information about the Python scrips [here](https://github.com/Pekaway/VAN_PI/wiki/shunt).
+Get more information about the Python scripts [here](https://github.com/Pekaway/VAN_PI/wiki/shunt).
 The scripts are included in the "home_pi_pekaway_files.zip" in the [VanPi-OS folder](https://github.com/Pekaway/VAN_PI/tree/main/VanPi-OS) if you want to read through them.

 ## Communication

 VanPi OS offers a HTTP and a MQTT API, which can be used to read and write data.
 See [Communication](https://github.com/Pekaway/VAN_PI/wiki/communication).
-Please be advised to not change the API functions, because several other hardware/software parts we offer use the API too, such as the IoT Bridge.
+Please be advised to not change the existing API functions in Node-RED, because several other hardware/software parts we offer use the API too, such as the IoT Bridge.
 Feel free to add more endpoints though, in case you need to.

 # FLASHTOOLS